turbot/steampipe-plugin-aws/docs/index.md

   }
   ```

-AWS multi-region connections are common, but be aware that performance may be impacted by the number of regions and the latency to them.
+AWS multi-region connections are common, but be aware that performance may be impacted by the number of regions and the latency to connect to them.

-## Multi-Account Connections
+## Multiple Account Connections

-You may create multiple aws connections:
+You specify multiple aws connections in `aws.spc`:
 ```hcl
 connection "aws_01" {
   plugin      = "aws"